scipion-em/docs/docs/facilities/facilities-workflows.rst

     $SCIPION_HOME/pyworkflow/templates

 where *$SCIPION_HOME* is where you have installed Scipion.
-The extension of the file must be **.json.template**.
+The extension of this file must be **.json.template**.
+You can make as dynamic templates as you want by storing in that directory with a certain different file name as long as they finishes with **.json.template**.

-When more than one dynamic template is in the *$SCIPION_HOME/pyworkflow/templates* directory, then running
+When more than one dynamic template are in the *$SCIPION_HOME/pyworkflow/templates* directory, then the command

 .. code-block:: bash